d-killen/multinational-retail-data-centralisation/README.md

 ## Description

-Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.
+multinational-retail-data-centralisation is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.

 This is an implementation of the Hangman game, where the computer thinks of a fruit and the user tries to guess it.